The Complete Guide to Triund Trek

 You get to see the Moon Peak, Rifle Horn, Arthur's seat, and the mighty Dhauladhar range clearly visible right when you start the trek.

-View of Dhauladhar Range.
-Picture by Sidharth Jain
+View of Dhauladhar Range from the campsite.
+Picture by Soudipan Maity

 2. Trekking in the beautiful pine forests of Himachal Pradesh

 Although trekking through the forest section is small on this trek, it takes you through a lovely forest segment that you will remember the trek for.